Best Canada VPNs 2020: Fastest 348+ Canadian Servers including Ottawa

 Wrapping Things Up

 This guide was an exercise towards explaining why using a VPN is important in countries like Canada, where there are mandatory data retention and mass surveillance laws.
 Users need to leverage stronger online privacy.

-And with every factor taken into consideration, Ivacy is the undisputed champion for this Best VPN for Canada category.
+And with every factor taken into consideration, Ivacy is the undisputed champion for this VPN for the Canada category.
 However, if you are looking for a cheaper alternative, do consider signing up with PureVPN.